alexbosworth/run-lnd/README.md

 routerrpc.penaltyhalflife=6h0m0s

 [routing]
-# Set validation of channels off: only if using Neutrino
+# Remove channels from graph that have one side that hasn't made announcements
-routing.assumechanvalid=1
+routing.strictgraphpruning=1

 [tor]
 # Enable Tor if using